 Now I’ll leave you with a Lloyd Christmas quote about IOUs to really inspire you: “That’s as good as money, sir.
 Those are I.O.U.’s.
-Go ahead and add it up, every cents accounted for.
+Go ahead and add it up, every cent accounted for.
 Look, see this?
 That’s a car.
 275 thou.
 Might wanna hang onto that one.”

 To your continued success,